Metalama//Conceptual documentation/Creating aspects/Writing T# templates/Writing compile-time code

 If you want to share compile-time code between aspects or aspect methods, you can create your own types and methods that execute at compile time.

 • Compile-time code must be annotated with the [CompileTime] custom attribute.
-You would typically use this attribute on:
+This attribute is typically used on:

 Calling other packages from compile-time code